+- 5-22-5.1.8 Building Scale.
 The scale of a building is a function of the size of the individual pieces of a building and their relationship to each other.
 The scale of a building is important in order to contribute to the overall diversity of building types, to give visual interest, and to maintain compatibility between buildings.
-These design standards regulate scale by means of offsets that is protrusions or breaks in the plane of façades.

-- a) Scale, Buildings Containing Nonresidential Uses.
+These design standards regulate scale by means of offsets, that is protrusions or breaks in the plane of façades. - a) Scale, Buildings Containing Nonresidential Uses.
 The following requirements apply to any building containing nonresidential uses, regardless whether the building also contains residential uses: - 1) The distance between required offsets is related to the height of the building wall on a one-to-one basis.
 A building façade which is less than or equal to the height of the building shall not require an offset.

-2) The depth or projection of the offset shall be 1/10th the length of the longest adjacent wall panel; provided, however, the minimum offset depth shall be one foot.
-By means of illustration, a building with a 20-foot wall panel shall have a two-foot offset adjacent to such wall panel.

-3) Each façade of a building shall comply with the offset requirements contained herein.

-b) Scale, Buildings Containing Only Residential Uses.

-The following requirements apply to any building containing only residential uses:
+- 2) The depth or projection of the offset shall be 1/10th the length of the longest adjacent wall panel; provided, however, the minimum offset depth shall be one foot.
+By means of illustration, a building with a 20-foot wall panel shall have a two-foot offset adjacent to such wall panel. - 3) Each façade of a building shall comply with the offset requirements contained herein. - b) Scale, Buildings Containing Only Residential Uses.
+The following requirements apply to any building containing only residential uses: - 1) The distance between required offsets shall be related to the height of the building on a one-to-one basis; provided, however, no wall shall exceed 16 feet in length without an offset.
+A building façade which is less than 16 feet in length shall not require an offset. (amended 06-05-08)

-- 1) The distance between required offsets shall be related to the height of the building on a one-to-one basis; provided, however, no wall shall exceed 16 feet in length without an offset.
-A building façade which is less than 16 feet in length shall not require an offset. - 2) Offsets shall have a minimum depth or projection of two feet regardless of the length of adjacent wall façades. - 3) Each façade of a building shall comply with the offset requirements contained herein.
+- 2) Offsets shall have a minimum depth or projection of two feet regardless of the length of adjacent wall façades. - 3) Each façade of a building shall comply with the offset requirements contained herein. - 5-22-5.1.9 Streets and Sidewalks.
+Streets and sidewalks shall comply with the circulation and access requirements contained in Section 18-6-4.6, below.